3 Vitamins You NEED to Create Thyroid Hormone

 You don’t need a doctor to write you a prescription.

-These vitamins are available over the counter and can be purchased and managed by thyroid patients fairly easily.
+These nutrients are available over the counter and can be purchased and managed by thyroid patients fairly easily.

 The only time you may need a doctor is to order lab work to see if you are iron deficient which we will talk more about below.